 For locations where TTN is not available, Wi-Fi devices can be used as a replacement. pulse.eco houses an internal Wi-Fi access service that receives data in this scenario.

-The Wi-Fi service uses double key mapping and TLS encrypted communication in order to ensure the data is valid and secured.
+The Wi-Fi service uses double key mapping, TLS encrypted communication and extra sanity checks in order to ensure the data is valid and secured.

-The MOEPP service occasinally polls their public data service, fetches the information needed and integrates it in the global pulse.eco system.
+The 3rd party service occasionally polls these sources, fetches the information needed and integrates it in the global pulse.eco system.

 On daily basis, pulse.eco gathers a ton of data.
 Getting around in this jungle of information and making use of it, is not a trivial task.